kojix2/LibUI/examples2/README.md

 I also invite others to contribute changes, including documentation.
 Let's improve the default experience of ruby + libui for new users, as well as provide working reference implementations for all functionality made available in ruby-libui.

+So far (this update) almost 76 components are verified by examples in the subdirectory examples2/ here.
+I think we are close to 50% in total now or almost at 50%.